This page last updated22nd October, 2017

-A Chart is circulated, showing week numbers for the following year and weeks that are already allocated to the 3 Special shares.
+A Chart is circulated, showing week numbers for the following year and weeks that are designated as school holidays.

 Round 1 requests due by the end of September.
-To see a blank 'sample' chart, click HERE, but by the time it is circulated it will have up to 12 weeks allocated.
+To see a blank 'sample' chart, click HERE.
+Ordinary share owners are restricted to term-time weeks.

 End of September Round 1 deadline: